Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

     $pip install -r requirements.txt

 PLEASE NOTE: Install in a fresh python 3.6 environment with the above commands.
 If you use different versions of keras or tensorflow-GPU, the trained models will either not work or give false results!!
-The trained models will only work with the specific tensorflow-gpu version that I used to train the networks with our data (the data is not open access)!
+The trained models will only work with the specific tensorflow-gpu version that I used to train the networks with our data (the data is not open access).
 I will add CPU models later.
 If you don't get the aformentioned result, please check the dependencies and compare them to the requirements.txt file.

 ## Prediction example: